Read Coral of Cowes Blog: Crossing Atlantic from Sint Maarten to Cowes, UK, April/May 2015: Coral of Cowes Crossing Atlantic Blog

 Read about: Regatta Racing Yachts

-The aft Master cabin has a Double AND 2 single beds, washbasin, shower and toilet. (the double is a new addition!)
+The aft Master cabin has a Double AND 2 single beds, washbasin and toilet.
+(The double is a new addition!)

 Double bed measurements - 4' wide x 6' 6" long